Tracy, 32, from Houston, Texas, graduated from the Welding Specialist program at Tulsa Welding School & Technology Center in Houston in August 2020.

 How is it being a female in a traditionally male environment?

 It’s fine, no problem.
 I’m the only female welder overnight where I’m working.
-There is another female, but she’s a Lead so she’s not welding anymore.
+There is another woman, but she’s a Lead so she’s not welding anymore.

 Where do you see your welding career going?